ioccc-src/winner/faq.md

 Thank you Cody!

-See also [Yusuke Endoh](/winners.html#Yusuke_Endoh)'s entry [2015/endoh3](/2015/endoh3/README.md) entry which lets one compile it and run it.
+See also [Yusuke Endoh](/winners.html#Yusuke_Endoh)'s entry [2015/endoh3](/2015/endoh3/README.md) which lets one compile it and run it.
 Another entry that you can enjoy it under is [Christopher Mill](/winners.html#Christopher_Mills)'s entry [2018/mills](/2018/mills/README.md) which is a PDP-7 emulator as well as a